 Jobs such as those provided by poultry producers in Springdale are widely available and do not require skilled labour, allowing any migrant to start working immediately upon arrival.
 The value of this freedom of movement should not be underestimated.
 It is a right that most migrants wait years or decades to obtain.

 Similar policies modelled on the Marshall Islands-US compact will need to be implemented on a much larger scale globally to accommodate future climate refugees.
-Compacts that can waive or expedite work permits and visas can facilitate adjustments.
-Keeping communities together with robust support systems in environments such as Springdale will also be critical.
+Compacts that can waive or expedite work permits and visas can facilitate adjustments, and keeping communities together with robust support systems in environments such as Springdale will be critical.

 No model or policy will ever be ideal.
-In the case of the Marshall Islands, over 3 000 years of history and culture that is inextricably tied to the land is being effaced in the span of less than a century.
+In the case of the Marshall Islands, over 3,000 years of history and culture that is inextricably tied to the land is being effaced in the span of less than a century.
 Relocating entire populations to other countries brings a set of cultural and linguistic difficulties.
 Children born abroad will encounter challenges reconciling their heritage without a physical attachment to history through land.
-A nation relies on its land as an embodiment of permanence, and when land is faced with the constant threat of irreversible erasure, a population can lose a critical link to its identity.
-People can move easily, a nation cannot.
+A nation relies on its land for its perceived permanence and stability, so land is faced with the constant threat of irreversible erasure, a population can lose a critical link to its identity.
+A person can move easily, a nation cannot.

 The plight of the Marshall Islands and its people demonstrates what effects unmitigated climate change will have in the long term, and it highlights who will pay the highest cost.
 The efforts of the Marshall Islands to establish the High Ambition Coalition are important and prove that coordinated efforts to mitigate climate change impacts are possible when the inefficiencies of political infighting and jurisdictional inaction are pushed aside.